ckinateder/stegosaurus-midi/README.md

 # stegosaurus

-Stegoaurus is an open-source MIDI controller.
+Stegosaurus is an open-source MIDI controller.
 The controller is built around the Arduino framework and uses the MIDI protocol to communicate with a computer.
 It is designed to be easily configurable, with the ability to change the behavior of the controller using SysEx messages.

 TODO:
 - [x] Add hardware MIDI support to the Pico